pschatzmann/ESP32-A2DP/README.md

 The output goes now to the DAC pins G26/G27.

 ## Installation
-You can Download the project as zip and call include Library -> zip library.
+You can download the library as zip and call include Library -> zip library.
 Or you can git clone this project into the Arduino libraries folder